bigin/Scriptor/README.md

 # Scriptor

 _Scriptor is a simple flat-file CMS based on IManager.
-Specially developed for publishing web-based manuals, instructions or API references and other written document, supports Markdown and Syntax highlighting._
+Specially developed for publishing web-based manuals, instructions or API references and other written documents, supports Markdown and Syntax highlighting._

 ### Install Requirements